 In 2012, during the team’s run to the NBA Finals, KIRO 7 said “throughout their run KIRO 7 promises you we won’t say OKC or their team name in our newscasts.”

-‘The former Sonics’ play their home games at Chesapeake Energy Arena and have been to the playoffs in eight consecutive seasons.
+‘The former Sonics’ play their home games at Chesapeake Energy Arena and have been to the playoffs nine times.
 Their best season came in 2011-2012 when they lost to the Miami Heat in five games in the NBA Finals.